 So what we're talking about is bringing those folks in.
 Now, doing that, there's two parts to it.
-One is training.
-So we can take kids, young adults, with great aptitude.
+One is training, so we can take kids, young adults, with great aptitude.
 They don't have to be cyber experts.
 We can help them get there.
-I will tell you, my experience is people who want to work in this area and have the desire-we have a machinist's mate from the Navy, a machinist's mate-you know, you thought-I talked to him and I said, well, how'd you get here?
-He goes: Well, I really wanted to do it.
+I will tell you, my experience is people who want to work in this area and have the desire-we have a machinist's mate from the Navy, a machinist's mate-I talked to him and I said, "well, how'd you get here?"
+He goes: "I really wanted to do it."
 He is one of our best.
 So we've asked the Navy to give us all their machinist's mates.
 No, just kidding.
+[Laughter.]